Loading

 Steps to Replace a Serpentine Belt

-• Step 6: Start the engine and observe the belt to ensure it’s running smoothly and correctly aligned.
+• Start the engine and check for proper operation: Start the engine and observe the new belt to ensure it is running smoothly and all the components it powers are functioning correctly.

 What size wrench do I need to replace a serpentine belt?